ethstorage/es-node/GUIDE.md

 You can run es-node from a pre-built Docker image, a pre-built executable, or from the source code.

+ - If you choose [the pre-built es-node executable](#from-pre-built-executables), you will need to manually install some dependencies such as Node.js and snarkjs.

  - If you have Docker version 24.0.5 or above installed, the quickest way to get started is by [using a pre-built Docker image](#from-a-docker-image).
-However, this approach sacrifices the convenience of modifying configurations.

- - If you choose [the pre-built es-node executable](#from-pre-built-executables), you will need to manually install some dependencies such as Node.js, snarkjs, etc.

- - If you prefer to build [from the source code](#from-source-code), you will also need to install Go.
+ - If you prefer to build [from the source code](#from-source-code), you will also need to install Go besides Node.js and snarkjs.

 ## From pre-built executables